unicef/rhizome/docs/backend.rst

 - Creates an necessary meta_data rows (ex. source_indicator) from the raw data.
-- **INSERT** a datapoint for each source_datapoint that has a corresponding mapping for the region, campaign, and indicator.
+- **INSERT** a datapoint for each source_datapoint that has a corresponding mapping for the location, campaign, and indicator.
 - **UPDATE** datapoints only in the case when that original datapoint was the result of another source_datapoint.
 That is, this method will NOT override data that was inserted via the data_entry form (a datapoint that